scrutinizer-ci/scrutinizer/doc/tools/custom-commands/index.rst

     tools:
         custom_commands:
             -
-                command: check.sh %pathname%
+                command: check.sh %pathname% %fixed_pathname%
                 output_format: scrutinizer_json

-The place holder ``%pathname%`` is automatically replaced with the absolute path of each file that needs to be checked.
+The placeholder ``%pathname%`` is automatically replaced with the absolute path of each file that needs to be checked;
+``%fixed_pathname%`` is replaced with the path to a temporary file which contains the latest fixed content.
+In most cases, the content of both files will be identical unless a previous command has already proposed a change to a file.

 Supported Output Formats
 ------------------------